rbisewski/gommentary/README.md

 # Gommentary

-Documentation generator using program comments for SAS and Stata code.
+Markdown documentation generator using program comments from SAS and Stata code.
+Since old languages such as these tend to have odd comment styles, this program assists in obtaining critical design information from previously written code.

 ## Compilation